oz/osdb/README.md

 If you have read OSDB's [developer documentation][osdb], you should notice that you need to register an "official" user agent in order to use their API.

-By default this library identifies as the "osdb-go" agent.
-If you want to change this for some reason, change the client's `UserAgent` with:
+By default this library will present itself with the "osdb-go" agent, which is fine for me.
+However, if you need to change this, simply set the client's `UserAgent` with:

 ```go
 c, err := osdb.NewClient()